r-cohen/cordova-ContentProviderPlugin/README.md

 ## Note About Permissions

 Most content providers require to add special permissions in `AndroidManifest.xml` file.
-For example, if you want to query the `content://sms/` content, you will need to add the following line in the manifest (see Android SDK for more info):
+For example, if you want to query the `content://sms/` provider, you will need to add the following line in the manifest (see Android SDK for more info):

     <uses-permission android:name="android.permission.READ_SMS" />